CEU-Economics-and-Business/ARCHIVED-ECBS-5334-Data-Engineering-3-Real-Time-Data-Processing/README.md

 **Reading List** - Data, presentations, and code for the exercises will be provided.
 There is no compulsory reading for the class.

-Suggested readings:
+#### Suggested readings:
-- Jay Kreps: I heart logs
+- I Heart Logs: Event Data, Stream Processing, and Data Integration
-- Martin Kleppmann: Designing Data-Intensive Applications (sections)
+- Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems by Martin Kleppmann(sections)

 **Course schedule and materials for each session**